-Compensation to each outside director for service on the board of directors including board committee responsibilities for 2009 will consist of a total fee in the amount of \$83,500.
+Compensation to each of the four directors listed in the preceding table for service on the board of directors including board committee responsibilities for 2009 will consist of a total fee in the amount of \$83,500.
 All fees will be paid in a combination of cash and equity, as we and each director shall agree.
 Cash fees will be accrued and paid on either a monthly or quarterly basis.
 Directors will not receive separate compensation for attendance at board meetings, board committee meetings or other company board-related activities.
 Outside directors will be reimbursed for all reasonable and necessary business expenses incurred in the performance of their service on the board of directors.